nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-imap-connector.md

 {{#> callout type='note' }}

-If you have set the 2 steps Verification, you need to generate a dedicated password.&nbsp;
+If you have set the 2 steps Verification, you need to generate a dedicated password.

 {{/callout}}</div>